dpchamps/dcampion/content/blog/swc-for-js-tinkering/index.md

 For `effectsjs`, I wrote all of those transformations with a Babel Fork.
 The Babel internals are familiar enough to me that I could start iterating and experimenting quickly on these new transforms.

-But I've been refraining doing anything with JS (or TS) because I see this project being a better candidate for Rust.
+But I've refrained from doing anything with JS (or TS) because I see this project being a better candidate for Rust.
 For one, the Babel workflow is very slow.
 It's an older project, and I found the DX not very ergonomic.
 I'd like something _blazin_ fast, and to pass that speed down to the surely nonexistent customers using the language.

 For another, I really like writing Rust and would like to write a bit more.